hatanaka-lab/CopDDB/README.md

 ```python
 descriptor = copddb.datasets.descriptors_from_smiles("C=C", smi_mon, with_nan=True, with_smiles=True)
 ```
-The output of descriptor is as follows.
+The output of descriptors is as follows.
 ```python
 >>> descriptor
      Radical    Monomer  ...
 Volume_MonteCarlo_Rad  CCdist_TS